 Your Future

-Well-known History graduates include former Canadian prime ministers Lester Pearson and Paul Martin, former American presidents John F. Kennedy and George Bush Sr., former UK prime minister Gordon Brown, musicians Shakira, Lauryn Hill, Bruce Dickinson, and Neil Tennant, author Salman Rushdie, comedian Sacha Baron Cohen, actress Amanda Peet, Anita Roddick (founder of the Body Shop) – and even Prince Charles.
+Well-known History graduates include Canadian prime ministers Lester Pearson and Paul Martin, American presidents John F. Kennedy and Joe Biden, UK prime minister Gordon Brown, musicians Shakira, Lauryn Hill, Bruce Dickinson, and Neil Tennant, author Salman Rushdie, actors Sacha Baron Cohen and Amanda Peet, business leaders Anita Roddick, Martha Stewart, and Lee Iacocca – and even King Charles.

 The Department of History actively supports students who want to pursue graduate studies in History or other fields, and provides regular opportunities to meet History graduates working in a wide variety of careers.

-TMU History students can also access individual career counselling and customized workshops through the Faculty of Arts Career Counselling Services.
+TMU History students also can access individual career counselling and customized workshops through the Faculty of Arts Career Counselling Services.